Frequently Asked Questions

 What is the difference between an EdD and a PhD?

-The distinction between the two degrees is: The PhD is research focused and the EdD is oriented toward educational practice and the application of theory and research.
+The PhD is research focused and the EdD is oriented toward educational practice and the application of theory and research.
 Both degrees require dissertation.

 What kind of job opportunities will be available to me once I graduate from this program?